logzio/logz-docs/_source/user-guide/cloud-siem/index.md

   - security-research
   - security-rules
 contributors:
+  - shalper
   - imnotashrimp
   - danielberman
 ---
+Logz.io is a fully-managed observability platform powered by open-source technologies that assures scalability, availability, and security.
+Logz.io Cloud SIEM is an extension aimed at securing distributed cloud workloads with simplified, DevOps-native threat detection and security analytics.
+It runs security analytics and compliance tests on the log data managed by Logz.io.
+It is accessed from the Logz.io Security account.

 Logz.io Cloud SIEM combines the ELK stack with advanced security analytics tools